Silver End

 Silver End is a village and civil parish between Witham and Braintree, in Essex, England.
-It was conceived in the 1920s as a model village by the industrialist Francis Henry Crittall, who established a Crittall Windows factory there to manufacture components for metal windows.
+It was conceived in the 1920s as a model village by the industrialist Francis Henry Crittall, whose works at Braintree manufactured metal windows.
+At Silver End he established a further Crittall Windows factory and homes for its workers, including residences for its managers designed by Scottish modernist architect Thomas Tait, and ancillary buildings including the largest village hall in Britain.

 At the 2021 census the parish had a population of 3,914.

 History

 Until the 1920s, Silver End was a small hamlet in the parish of Rivenhall, comprising a handful of houses along Western Lane and the Western Arms public house.

 Crittall, or "The Guv'nor" as he was known to his workforce, had a vision to provide his workforce with houses and amenities in close proximity to his window factory.
 Thus over six years from 1926 Silver End village was built.
 In 1928, a large department store was opened with 26 various departments under one roof.
-The building burnt down in 1951.
-It was re-built and now houses the Co-op and adjacent shops.
+The building burnt down in 1951, but was re-built and now houses the Co-op and adjacent shops.

 The village hall boasted a first class dance floor, cinema, library, snooker room and health clinic.
 It is the largest village hall in the UK.